pereznetworks/WeatherX/README.md

       - commands\scripts will point to the copied scripts

   - 2: setup app using react-router
-      - separare step since this is a significant change,
+      - separate step since this is a significant change,
       - it requires some changes to the apps logic and structure

   - 3: implement ssr, using webpack config and plugins